Information Filtering via Variational Regularization for Robot Manipulation: Related Work

 \subsection{Variational Information Bottleneck}

-The information bottleneck (IB) provides an information-theoretic characterization of representation learning as a trade-off between prediction and compression. \citet{tishby2015deep} first advocated information-theoretic objectives for deep neural networks; however, directly optimizing the IB objective does not scale well to deep architectures.
-Consequently, \citet{chalk2016relevant} and \citet{achille2018information} derived IB-related variational objectives in the contexts of sparse coding and variational dropout/disentangled representations, respectively.
-Deep Variational Information Bottleneck (VIB)~\cite{alemi2016deep} introduces variational approximations to the decoder \(p(y\mid z)\) and the latent prior \(p(z)\), thereby instantiating an information-compressive regularization principle for supervised learning.
-Empirically, VIB can improve both generalization and the adversarial robustness.
+The information bottleneck (IB) provides an information-theoretic characterization of representation learning as a trade-off between prediction and compression. \citep{tishby2015deep} first advocated information-theoretic objectives for deep neural networks; however, directly optimizing the IB objective does not scale well to deep architectures.
+Consequently, \citep{chalk2016relevant} and \citep{achille2018information} derived IB-related variational objectives in the contexts of sparse coding and variational dropout/disentangled representations, respectively.
+Deep Variational Information Bottleneck (VIB)\citep{alemi2016deep} introduces variational approximations to the decoder \(p(y\mid z)\) and the latent prior \(p(z)\), thereby instantiating an information-compressive regularization principle for supervised learning.

-In robot manipulation, \citet{bai2025rethinking} were among the first to explore the application of the information bottleneck (IB) principle, applying it to the scene encoder to facilitate multimodal fusion.
-In contrast, we do not aim to improve the scebe representation; instead, we impose the bottleneck on the decoder side to filter redundant information in the intermediate representation.
+In robot manipulation, \citep{bai2025rethinking} were among the first to explore the application of the information bottleneck (IB) principle, applying it to the scene encoder to facilitate multimodal fusion.
+In contrast, we do not aim to improve the scene representation; instead, we impose the bottleneck on the decoder side to filter redundant information in the intermediate representation.
 Moreover, we adopt the variational information bottleneck (VIB) in place of IB, which eliminates the need to train a separate discriminator to estimate mutual information, making our approach simpler and more efficient.